Coatimundi (Nasua nasua)

 Main sources Nowak, Ronald, 1991, Walker's Mammals of the world, Fifth Edition (two vols.), Baltimore: Johns Hopkins University Press; Hoffmeister, D. F., 1986, Mammals of Arizona, Tucson: University of Arizona Press; Burt, W. & R. Grossenheider, eds., 1976, A Field Guide to the Mammals, Peterson Field Guides: Houghton Mifflin;

-The Coatimundis range from Argentina to our area of southeastern Arizona (which they may have reached only in the twentieth Century), with their lands of origin well to the south of us (a second species is found only on an island located off northeastern Yucatan).
+Coatis may have reached our area of southeastern Arizona only in the twentieth Century, their lands of origin lying well to the south of us.
 They range in size from 410-670 mm (16"-26") head-&-body length, with tails ranging from 320-690 mm (13"-27") in length (note the proportions in the banner images above), and they weigh from 3-6 kg (8-16 lbs).

-Their furry markings are distinct: a long, ringed tail (but the rings are much less distinctive than those of our Ringtail), a whitish nose, chin and throat, behind a black snout and which ends in front of the darkened cheeks, and it also has white spots above and below the eyes.
+Their furry markings are distinct: a long, ringed tail (but the rings are much less distinctive and spectacular than those of their local cousin, our Ringtail), a whitish nose, chin and throat, behind a black snout and which ends in front of the darkened cheeks, and it also has white spots above and below the eyes.
 The one we photographed at left (our best effort so far) has a strip of white behind the head, as does the one in the banner image top right, but this is not a species marker (perhaps tribal?).
-The mask-like character of the face of course links them with their procyonid relatives, the raccoons.
+The mask-like character of the face of course links them with their other local procyonid relatives, the Raccoons.

-They run in matriarchal tribes of a dozen or more (and much larger tribal groups have been observed).
-Males become solitary when about two years old, and then only during the breeding season, when fruits are ripe and hence there is little competition for food, is a single male accepted into the group.
+They run about in matriarchal tribes of a dozen or more (and very much larger tribal groups have been observed occasionally in a few locations).
+Males become solitary when about two years old, and only during the breeding season, when fruits are ripe and hence there is little competition for food, is a single male accepted into the group.
 Even at that time, the male is totally subordinate to the females.

 In groups Coatis are quite vocally communicative, confident, and courageous.
-We know Saguaro Juniper people who have stood or sat quietly while large troops of Coatis have approached, then milled around them, casually keeping an eye on the biped in their midst.
-(Unfortunately, so far none of these folks has happened to carry a camera at the time!)
+We know Saguaro Juniper people who have stood or sat quietly while large troops of Coatis have approached, milled around the human visitor, casually keeping an eye on the biped in their midst.
+(Unfortunately, so far none of these folks has happened to carry a camera at the time!
+We would really have some amazing photos to show on this page, but S-J associates ignore the pleas of frustrated webmasters.)

 Below, Coati tracks made in two differing situations.
 At left and Center, the tracks were made in nearly dry River mud, several months previously.
 At right, the two tracks (hind paw rear, front paw to right and forward) were made in loose silt, earlier in the same day as the photograph. (click on the images to enlarge them.)